astronomer/docs/astro/deployment-metrics.md

 #### Available Metrics

-- **DAG/ Task Runs**: This metric shows the total number of DAG/ task runs.
+- **DAG/ Task Runs**: This metric graphs the total number of DAG/ task runs.
-- **Runs per Status**: This metric shows the number of failed and successful DAG/ task runs, plotted based on the DAG/ task run start time.
+- **Runs per Status**: This metric graphs the number of failed and successful DAG/ task runs, plotted based on the DAG/ task run start time.
 Use this metric to see exactly when recent DAG/ task runs succeeded or failed.

   :::caution